BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 Bids placed earlier in the Bidding Period will receive a bonus.
 The bonus for submitting a Bid will start at a set multiplier and decrease as the end of the Bidding Period approaches.
 Updating a Bid resets the bonus.
 Details on the starting multiplier and decrease schedule are pending.

-Dyring the Sowing period, Bids will be auto-filled if and when the Bid's Weather is reached, given there is Soil available.
+During the Sowing period, Bids will be auto-filled if and when the Bid's Weather is reached, given there is Soil available.
 Bids are auto-filled in the order in which they were received, meaning earlier Bids at a given Weather have priority in the BR Pod Line.

 Bids placed at or below 20% Weather will automatically be Sown when the Sowing Period begins.